BeeyondCereal

 Instructions

-• Remove the chicken from the broth.
-Save the broth for future meals or discard it.
+• Remove and cool.
+Remove chicken from the broth.
+Reserve broth for future use or discard.
+Let chicken cool slightly.

 Notes

-• Store cooked chicken in the fridge for 3-5 days in an airtight container or freeze for up to 3 months.
+• Storage.
+Store cooked chicken in an airtight container in the refrigerator for 3 to 5 days or freeze up to 3 months.

 Nutritional Information